-During FY 2015, nine cases were investigated; and all nine were completed in accordance with EEOC regulatory timeframes.
-As of the end of FY 2015, there were eight cases pending investigation.
-The agency issued one final agency decision during FY 2015 and had no findings of discrimination.
-In FY 2015, the agency settled eight formal and two informal cases using various ADR techniques, including mediation and facilitated discussion.
-The NRC attributes the relatively low complaint activity to the use of early intervention to resolve workplace disputes, the agency's ADR program, and the agency providing No FEAR Act training to all employees.
+During FY 2016, the agency investigated 11 cases, all of which were completed in accordance with EEOC regulatory timeframes.
+As of the end of FY 2016, nine cases were pending investigation.
+The agency issued five final agency decisions during FY 2016 and had no findings of discrimination.
+In FY 2016, the agency settled eight formal and three informal cases.
+The NRC attributes the relatively low complaint activity to the use of early intervention to resolve workplace disputes, the agency's ADR program, and agency-provided No FEAR Act training for all employees.
 The NRC also uses internal expertise to train managers and supervisors on EEO and diversity.
 All new managers and supervisors receive 2 days of training, and all present managers and supervisors receive a full day of training on this subject every 3 years.
 The agency also emphasizes excellent customer service and responsiveness to issues.